ejnguyen1/cse15L-lab-report/lab-report2.md

 To handle the requests made in the search bar when the URL is editted, another method is called:

-To produce the words displayed on the page, the handleRequest() method is called.
+The handleRequest() method is called.
 The argument for this method is the URL in the search bar.
 This method breaks up the URL and looks at the text after "/add-message?s=."
 This text is printed out on the screen.
 For the photo above, the following text is at the end of the URL.
 `/add-message?s=Hello`
 This produces the following words on the screen.
 `Hello`